Changes in Enrollment Status

 Continuing students applying for financial aid for the first time must be meeting SAP requirements according to FVCC’s Financial Aid Policy.
 All earned and attempted credit hours will be counted towards maximum credits for eligibility.

 For transfer students, previous and transfer coursework will also be evaluated for SAP and Maximum credits.

 Students who already have a previous degree have limited eligibility for financial aid, because they have already reached their maximum time frame.
 In extenuating circumstances students may appeal for an extension of financial aid eligibility.

 Each student may file a written appeal when financial aid is denied.
 The appeal is reviewed by members of the Financial Aid Appeal Committee.

 The committee attempts to approve or deny appeals in a fair and equitable manner, in compliance with the law and the Department of Education.

 The decision of the Appeal Committee and conditions set by the committee are final unless new circumstances develop.

 Declaration of Degree/Certificate

 A student must declare which degree or certificate at FVCC they intend to pursue to be eligible for financial aid.

 For scholarship eligibility, it is beneficial for a student to declare their major early.
-Check with the Financial Aid Office regarding scholarship opportunities.
+For scholarship opportunities, see our Scholarships page.